Pranavsr29/16X2-LCD-working-using-raspberyy-pi/README.md

 Solder ur pi onto the breadboard and make the following connections

-Follow the connections page to make the proper connections then check out the module pg to download the required modules onto ur pi and then
+Follow the connections page to make the proper connections then create a folder called lcd and store the python code in a python shell called lcd.py
 Check out the code files to add it onto ur pi